 Credit risk is the risk of loss associated with a counter party's inability to fulfill its payment obligations.
-The Company's cash is held in a major Canadian financial institution which is considered to have high credibility.
+The Company's cash and cash equivalents is held in a major Canadian financial institution which is considered to have high credibility.
 Management believes that the Company has no significant credit risk.